Elizabeth Buckley Foley

 Nicholas J. Fulton

 Katie is a research assistant with a Bachelor of Arts in Literature and Art History, and a Master of Arts in American Studies.
 A taphophile at heart, she’s a scholar of burial practices, death customs, history of medicine, and the funeral industry having worked with historians, authors and professionals in related fields.
-Her research has led her to be an advocate of the Death Positive Movement, resulting in an understanding of the need for more open conversations about death and more natural burial options.
+Her research has resulted in an understanding of the need for more open conversations about death and more natural burial options.

 Sara Stefon Fusco